danachille/emailcrawler/README.md

-# Email Cr@wler
+# Email Crawler

-EmailCr@wler is a python3 script that allows you to find any email address in a website
+EmailCrawler is a python3 script that allows you to find any email address in a website

 # Parameters